kamoshi/kamoshi.org/content/posts/hauchiwa.md

 ---
 title: Building a static site generator from scratch
 date: 2026-02-02T20:28:32.821Z
+desc: >
+  This won’t be a guide how to build one, neither will it be about anything technical.
+In fact this is about the process itself which I had the chance to explore, with its ups and downs.
 ---

 This won't be a guide how to build one, neither will it be about anything